ialbert/genescape-central/README.md

 Filters are applied during the annotation step and will filter the GO terms derived from the gene list.

-In the Shiny interface use the **Mincount** filter to remove functions that are not well represented in the input list.
-Recall that `mincount` represents the number of genes in the input list that carry that function.
+In the Shiny interface use the **coverage** filter to remove functions that are not well represented in the input list.
+Recall that `coverage` represents the number of genes in the input list that carry that function.
 You can see the counts for each annotation in the **Function Annotations** box as the first column.

 ## Command line requirements